Primulas and Primroses: Facts About Beautiful Spring Flowers

-Primula seeds take about three weeks to germinate.
+Primula seeds take about three weeks to germinate once they are placed in suitable conditions.
 The American Primrose Society has instructions for growing primulas from seed for people who would like to try the process.
 A link to the society's website is given in the "References" section below.

 Dividing a Mature Plant

 When a primula plant has formed a clump of leaves after a few years of growth, it's sometimes divided into multiple plants.
 This usually improves its blooming ability.
-Some people divide the plant in spring while others do it in early fall.
+Some people divide the plant in late spring after flowering has finished while others prefer to do it in early fall.
 I've never tried dividing a primula myself, but the process seems to be quite easy.

-The first step in division is to carefully dig around the plant and remove it from the soil with its roots as intact as possible.
-The plant is then gently teased into two or more plants by hand.
-The biggest leaves and any dead flowers are removed from each of the new plants and the roots are trimmed.
-The plants are then placed in the soil.
-The process is shown in the video below.
+According to people who are experienced in dividing primulas, the first step is to carefully dig around the plant and remove it from the soil with its roots as intact as possible.
+The plant should then be gently teased into two or more plants by hand.
+Any dead flowers or dead leaves should be removed from the new plants and the roots should be trimmed.
+Some people recommend removing any large leaves as well to avoid water loss during a sensitive time.
+The plants can then be placed in the soil.
+The process is shown and described in a video from the Northern Perennial Alliance, which is shown below.

 The primula group consists of a large and diverse collection of plants.
 Auriculas are cultivated members of the genus that frequently have a colourful pattern on their petals.
 They were originally produced as a hybrid between two wildflowers—Primula auricula and Primula hirsuta.
 Today many different cultivars of auricula exist.
 A "cultivar" is a plant variety produced by selective breeding.

 Auriculas are perennial and evergreen plants.
 Their fleshy leaves have no stem and are arranged in a rosette close to the ground.
 The leaves sometimes have a powdery white coating.
 The large flowers are born in a group which is positioned at the top of a tall flower stem.